bmount/canvasback/README.md

 `canvasback` serves geometries for use in web maps.
 The basic idea is to be like a geojson vector layer, but with binary arrays of geospatial records, which can be less than 1/10 the size of geojson and render really quickly.
+A client-side project to render them is available at http://github.com/bmount/wkmap - it uses a couple of the native binary data api's in current web browsers.

 ## the current master branch